 Recently, members of Congress in the bipartisan Congressional Future Caucus helped advance the Email Privacy Act, a bill calling on elected officials to implement safeguards against warrantless private email searches, to the Senate.

 The Millennial Action Project (MAP) brought together top members of the Congressional Future Caucus and Diversifying Tech Caucus for a Congressional briefing this past Tuesday, November 15th, to discuss the challenges facing veterans and transitioning service members looking to access careers in the technology sector.
-The event explored concrete policy initiatives and actions that can be taken by both the government and the private sector to provide veterans and service members with the tools they need to be obtain work opportunities in the tech workforce.

 In July, the Millennial Action Project team visited both the Republican and the Democratic National Conventions, joining friends and fellow young professionals for a series of conversations on our generation, the trajectory of partisan politics, and the #FutureCaucus movement.